| 423.1 Definitions. (a) Care label means a permanent label or tag, containing

 through the use of care labels or other methods described in this

-Manufacturers and importers of textilewearing appar' and certain piece
+Rule.
+423.4 Who is covered Manufacturers and importers of textilewearing appar' and certain piece

 goods are covered by this regulation.
 This includes any person or